Zyrex24/SpringAPI/README.md

 A minimal Spring Boot API using Java 21.
 It includes simple Controller, Service, Repository, and Model layers.

 ## Requirements
-- Java 21 or newer (Java 23 works fine)
+- Java 21 or newer
 - No global Maven required (the project includes the Maven Wrapper)

 ## Getting started